Adding secure non-removable, dynamic, & confidential text and image watermarks.

 What is a confidential watermark?

 One of the most popular watermarks to add is a confidential watermark.
 This is either text or an image that is used as a visual aid to remind users of the need to handle the document with appropriate care and not disclose it to unauthorized parties.
+Adobe calls these PDF stamps, but they are just selectable watermark images – see How to create a stamped PDF.

 Here are some examples of confidential image watermarks: